Paul G. Pinsky: Moore administration

 In December 2022, governor-elect Wes Moore named Pinsky to serve as the director of the Maryland Energy Administration (MEA).
 During his tenure, the MEA played a more central role in the Moore administration's clean energy and climate strategies, launching programs to expand community solar and supporting efforts to develop offshore wind farms in Maryland.
 In November 2025, Pinsky announced that he would step down from his role at the end of the month.
+He was succeeded by Kelly Speakes-Backman, who served as principal deputy assistant secretary for the Office of Energy Efficiency and Renewable Energy from 2021 to 2022.

 Political positions

 Pinsky has been described as one of the most liberal members of the Maryland legislature.
 He has gained a reputation as a champion of progressive causes, especially in relation to education and the environment.

 Abortion

 In 1988, Pinsky voted in favor of an amendment to an abortion bill that would have loosened the restrictions on Medicaid-financing of abortions.
 In 1991, he voted in favor of a bill that would keep abortion legal in Maryland.